Name

 2022–present, AstroPlant

-At AstroPlant we are creating a plant growth and monitoring chamber for the European Space Agency.
-The project is intended for research and educational purposes.
-I am focused on developing the project’s backend systems as well as the control software running on the hardware inside the growth chamber.
-The project had been ongoing for a while on a volunteer basis, with funding started by the European Space Agency in 2022.
+For the European Space Agency (ESA) we created a plant growth and monitoring chamber.
+The project is intended to support research at ESA as well as be useable as an educational tool.
+I was focused on developing the project’s backend systems as well as the control software running on the hardware inside the growth chamber.
+The project had been ongoing for a while on a volunteer basis, with funding started by ESA in 2022.
+The project is partially available publicly and open source: app.astroplant.io.

 Contracting